 - Plan ahead and track your progress.
 Make planning your activity time as important as when the next ball game is and put it on your calendar!
 Have the kids help plan the fun and let them check it off when it's done!
 A dry-erase board in an easy to reach location is a great way to make additions and subtractions to your family fun time.

 - Working around the house counts, too!
 Physical activity doesn't always mean a ball game or a swimming event.
 Getting up and getting moving might also include planting a garden or digging in the dirt.
 Little kids love to pretend they are mowing the lawn.
 Watering the flowers can be fun, too, especially if it turns into a cool water fight on a hot summer day!

-> - Use what you can to keep moving.
+- Use what you can to keep moving.
 What can you do with the time you have?
-If you have to drop off a child at ball practice, use that time for a walk when you get there.
-Bring a Frisbee along and play a fun catch and toss game with your other children.
-Bring a stroller along if you have little ones, and use that time for some old fashioned "I Spy" while you walk.
+If you have to drop off a child at an activity, use that time for a walk when you get there.
+Bring a ball along and play a fun catch and toss game with your other children.
+Bring a stroller along if you have little ones and use that time for some old fashioned "I Spy" while you walk.

-> - Learn some new skills together.
+- Learn some new skills together.
 Take a painting class, learn how to dance, or play some golf.
 Help the kids practice and it will help keep things fun and interesting for the whole family.

 - Watch the skies!
 Summertime means lots to do outside but make sure you know if you need to plan to be inside.
 Have a plan for all weather conditions in case things change.
 Indoor swimming, baking days and shopping trips might be good plans for inside days.

 - Turn off the TV!
 Focus on the lens of photography instead!
 You don't even need fancy cameras any more as smartphones can take good pictures, too!
 Go for a walk and explore nature, and let your kids take pictures of what they think looks amazing to them.